terralang/terra/README.md

 The above code will print `3 4` not `3 3` even though `a` is passed into a macro which defines another `a`.
 This occurs because Terra code quotations are _hygienic_.
 Variables obey lexical scoping rules.

-Currently using macros is difficult because it requires that you understand Terra's AST data structures.
-We are currently implementating a way for you to generate ASTs concisely using qutoation code quotations similar to that allow you to generate Terra ASTs in a concise way:

-    --Not yet implemented--
-    add2 = macro(function(ctx,lhs,rhs)
-        return `lhs + rhs
-    end)

-Here `add2` returns the AST that represents the addition of the lhs AST node to the rhs AST node.

 More Information
 ----------------

 This concludes the getting started guide.
 The best place to look for more examples of Terra features is the `tests/` directory, which contains the set of up-to-date languages tests for the implementation.
 If you are interested in the implementation, you can also look at the source code.
 The compiler is implemented as a mixture of Lua code and C/C++.
 Passing the `-v` flag to the interpreter will cause it to give verbose debugging output.

-* `lparser.cpp` is an extended version of the Lua parser that implements Terra code.
-It parsers terra code, building the Terra AST for terra code, while passing the remaining code to Lua (use `-v` to see what is passed to Lua).
+* `lparser.cpp` is an extended version of the Lua parser that implements Terra parsing.
+It parsers Terra code, building the Terra AST for terra code, while passing the remaining code to Lua (use `-v` to see what is passed to Lua).

-* `terralib.lua` contains the Lua infrastructure for the terra compiler, which manages the Terra objects like functions and types.
-It also performs type-checking on terra code before compilation.
+* `terralib.lua` contains the Lua infrastructure for the Terra compiler, which manages the Terra objects like functions and types.
+It also performs type-checking on Terra code before compilation.

 * `tcompiler.cpp` contains the LLVM-based compiler that translates the Terra AST into LLVM IR that can then be JIT compiled to native code.